HBS-HBX/django-elastic-migrations/README.md

 - During deployment, if `get_reindex_iterator` is implemented correctly, it will only reindex those documents that have changed *since the last reindexing*
-- After deployment and before going live, activate the latest index
+- After deployment and before going live, activate the latest index.
+- After activating, be sure to cycle your gunicorn workers.

 ## Development